sarcophagus-org/quickstart-archaeologist/migration-guide.md

 The archaeologist service has been updated to use a websocket provider.
 Your provider url will need to be updated to continue running.
 It should now be in the `wss:://` format.
-For example, for infura mainnet, it would look like this: `wss://mainnet.infura.io/ws/v3/<your-infura-api-key>`
+For example, for infura mainnet, it would look like: `wss://mainnet.infura.io/ws/v3/<your-infura-api-key>`

-#### Remove PROVIDER_URL
-Your current `PROVIDER_URL` is no longer in use, this can be removed.
+**Note: Your current `PROVIDER_URL` is no longer needed and can be removed. **

 ### ENCRYPTION_MNEMONICS
 See the `.env.example` for the new formatting of encryption mnemonics.